10 Best Herbal Lotions For Eye Swelling

 urtica dioica lotion

-Urtica dioica, commonly known as stinging nettle, has been traditionally used for its anti-inflammatory properties, making it a potential ingredient in herbal lotions for reducing eye swelling.
+Urtica dioica, commonly known as stinging nettle, is a plant that has been traditionally used in herbal medicine for its anti-inflammatory and soothing properties.

-However, it is important to perform a patch test before use to avoid any potential irritation or allergic reactions.
+However, it is important to perform a patch test before using any nettle-based product to avoid potential skin irritation.

 silybum marianum lotion